-The Edgar ’46 & Margaret Sandman Fellowship in Aging and Health Law & Policy is the most prestigious fellowship awarded to an Albany Law School student.
-The Fellowship offers a generous stipend to one or two upper-level Albany Law School students to research cutting-edge issues in aging or health law and policy.
+The Edgar ’46 & Margaret Sandman Fellowship in Aging, Disability and Health Law & Policy is the most prestigious fellowship awarded to an Albany Law School student.
+The Fellowship offers a significant financial benefit to one or two Albany Law School students to research cutting-edge issues in aging, disability, or health law and policy.

-Established in 1992 by Morris Silverman ’36 to honor Edgar Sandman ’46, the Sandman Fellows have produced nearly 20 years of in-depth legal research and analysis that is published and disseminated to lawmakers and policymakers nationwide.
+Established in 1992 by Morris Silverman ’36 to honor Edgar Sandman ’46, the Sandman Fellows have produced 30 years of in-depth legal research and analysis that is published and disseminated to lawmakers and policymakers nationwide.

 Sandman studies have:

-- Been studied by state-level task forces and agencies across the country
+- Been used by state-level task forces and agencies across the country

 - Been cited by court opinions and by legal literature